Everything You Should Know Before Buying a Home Security System

-22,000 UK homeowners installed heat pumps so that they could provide their properties with hot water and central heating in 2017, according to Open Access Government – a massive 18% increase on the year before.
-The number of enquiries received by installers is also believed to be reaching record highs too at the moment.
+22,000 UK homeowners installed heat pumps so that they could provide their properties with hot water and central heating in 2017.
+According to Open Access Government, this is a massive 18% increase on the year before.
+The number of inquiries received by installers is also believed to be reaching record highs too at the moment.

 Heat pumps work by moving the heat present in one location to a different location.
 In doing so, they use a fraction of the amount of energy required for conventional heating systems performing the same task.

 As the Government tries to encourage homeowners to move to more renewable energy sources and to cut back on the amount of gas and electricity used, many environmental campaigners have hailed heat pumps for the reduction in the size of carbon footprints they deliver.

 Ground source heat pumps offer homeowners savings of up to 50% on their heating bills in comparison to the standard heating systems found in most homes.
 The indoor elements of a ground source heat pump last for around 25 years whereas the in-ground loops can last up to 100 years themselves.

 Experts indicate that ground source heat pumps will save homeowners between £750 and £1,500 a year on their heating bills (if your current heating is powered by electricity using an older, less energy-efficient system).

 Installing a ground source heat pump will cost between £9,500 and £18,500 depending on the size of the system you choose but there is financial assistance available from the government if you want to install one (more on that later in this article).